terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_v2.html.markdown

 * `no_security_groups` - (Optional - Conflicts with `security_group_ids`) If set to
     `true`, then no security groups are applied to the port.
-If set to `false` and no `security_group_ids` are specified, then the Port will yield to the default behavior of the Networking service, which is to usually apply the "default" security group.
+If set to `false` and no `security_group_ids` are specified, then the port will yield to the default behavior of the Networking service, which is to usually apply the "default" security group.